DiantArts/CodingStyle/README.md

 ----------------------

 ### Move over copy
-Move sementics must be used as much as possible
+Move sementics must be used as much as possible.
 ```cpp
 vector.push_back(std::move(str));
 ```

 ### NonCopyable and NonMovable
-NonCopyable and NonMovable classes must be prefered over manual deleted operators and constructors as it improve readability
+NonCopyable and NonMovable classes must be prefered over manual deleted operators and constructors as it improve readability.
 ```cpp
 class NonCopyable {
 public: